FaserF/TaskerProfiles/Check Rain in Morning by javiertury/README.md

 By default when a notification is touched Forecastie is launched.
 If you want to change the app go to `TASKS`, open the task `Clear Notify And Open Weather` and edit `Launch App`.
 If you already had Forecastie installed but it was not being launch by touching the notification, you can fix it by setting it again using the previous steps.

-## Change the time notifications are delivered

-Go to `PROFILES`, expand `Check Rain <NOTIFICATION TYPE>` and edit the trigger.
-For Morning and Tomorrow notifications set both the `from` and `to` fields to the hour you want the rain check to be triggered, make sure that the field `every` is disabled.
-For continuous notification types set `from` to the hour you want the continuous rain check to start and `to` to the hour you want the check to stop.
-The `every` field should be set to the desired frecuency of those checks.
-Note that the openweathermap.org forecasts are given for intervals of 3 hours, so the `every` field should be a multiple of 3 hours.

-## Set how many hours ahead the tasks will check for rain

-Go to `VARS`.
-For Morning notifications the tasks will check until midnight of the day they are run by default.
-Set the variable `%W_mor_hahead` to the number of hours into the future that the Morning rain check will care about.
-For example if the check is run at 7:00 in the morning and you set `%W_mor_hahead` to 16, it will check for rain from 7:00 to 23:00.

-For Continuous notifications, the variable to set is `%W_con_hahead`, which is 6 by default.

-## Beginning of the check interval for Tomorrow notifications

-Tomorrow notifications will check rain for the following day starting at hour `%W_tmw_hstart`.
-That is, if set to 6, it will check for rain after 6:00 for the next day.

-## Condition Continous notifications on current weather

-Unconditional continuous notifications are great but they are repetitive on rainy days.
-That is why you can condition them on current weather using the global variable `%W_con_current`.
-  * `on` checks current weather and only notifies if it's currently not raining but it will rain the future.
-  * `off` disables conditional Continuous notifications on current weather.
-It will always notify if it rains in the future.
-  * `smart`(default) not only calculates when rain will start, but also when it will end within the time window allowed by `%W_con_hahead`, which is updated each time the task is run.
-It won't notify you again if it has already notified you about the current rain.
-It's as if it tracked rain segments separated by non-rain segments.

-Conditioning on current weather (`on`) has several drawbacks.
-If the first time you the task runs it is already raining, you won't get a notification.
-If it was originally forecasted that rain will start at 5:00 but on a later forecast rain is expected to start at 11:00 you will be notified twice. `smart` solves all of this problems.

-There is however one requirement for `smart` to work. `%W_con_hahead` interval should be large enough to cover at least 2 checks.
-That is, if the Continuous profile is set to check every 3 hours, `%W_con_hahead` should be equal or larger than 6.